ghoshsubh/ML-project/docs/source/Linear_regression.rst

 .. image:: images/Loss(theta).png

 As can be seen in the figure below the loss decreases as the number of iterations increase as we discuss before.
 Please change the learning rate and the number of iterations in the attached python code
 |ImageLink|_ and see the behaviour of the loss as a function of iterations and learning rate.
+There are a few figures inside attached code.

 .. |ImageLink| image:: images/jupyter_python.png
   :width: 50px
 .. _ImageLink: https://colab.research.google.com/drive/1BI1GGxJKHtnADoZvYhRYMcfanZ3NdXlK?usp=sharing

 .. image:: images/Loss(iter).png

 Please click on my emage |ImageLink|_

 .. |ImageLink| image:: images/jupyter_python.png